privacysandbox/privacy-sandbox-demos/services/home/docs/demos/sequential-auction-setup.md

 3. [Navigate to the news site :arrow_upper_right:](https://privacy-sandbox-demos-news.dev/fenced-frame-display-ad) (publisher)
 4. Observe the ad served on the news site
    - If you previously browsed the "shoe" product on the shop site, you will be shown an ad for the same product.
-   - When the page was loaded, Protected Audience API allowed the SSP to run an ad auction on the publisher site.
+   - When the page was loaded, the publisher ad server leveraged the Protected Audience API to run an ad auction on the publisher site involving multiple sellers and buyers.
-   - The winning advertiser of this ad auction gets their ad creative to be displayed on the publisher site.
-In this case you have cleared the browser history and only browsed 1 advertiser site page so you are only seeing 1 ad creative from the same advertiser.

 ### Implementation details